-5 Fall 2019 Makeup Trends From Paris Fashion Week You Can Wear Right Now
+5 Fall 2019 Makeup Trends Straight From Paris You Can Wear Right Now

 The idea of French girl beauty has been discussed ad nauseam — to the point where even a casual observer can list off the characteristics.
 The tousled waves, the glowing skin, and the devil-may-care attitude are all part of the French girl mystique.
 And while the collections showing in the City of Lights absolutely tapped into that sensibility, the Paris Fashion Week Fall/Winter 2019 makeup trends turned those typical looks on their head.

 Sure, there was red lipstick.
 But instead of it being the blotted, just-made-out lipstick we typically see on French women, it was a little more refined and elegant.
 Winged eyeliner was seen on the runway, but it was bright red and out-to-there.

 Other trends got turned on their head completely.
 Instead of the typical boyish, bushy brows that French women have come to know and love, designers like Dior and Christian Wijnants sent their models down the runway with barely-there brows — either blotted out by makeup or dyed blonde with bleach.
 Trends like this showed that what we consider "French beauty" is constantly evolving.
 The tousled waves and glowing skin may be eternal, but there's still a little edge to our Parisian counterparts.

 Ahead, find the makeup ideas for the fall that you should definitely know about.
 They'll have you rethinking everything you know about French girl beauty.